TUD-JB-Templates/JBtemplates/which.md

 - Not all functionality from JB1 is available (yet)
 - In browser Python is not editable
 - Not full control of style
+- Public from start if not built locally

 ### Requirements